luisalvarez246/infra-as-code-lab-exercises-lcay/Session_4_Terraform_Tips_n_Tricks/README.md

 ### Session 4 Goals

-1. Refactor to make improvements using meta-aguments and functions.
+1. Refactor to make improvements using meta-arguments and functions.

 2. Add an ALB, Elastic Container Registry (ECR) and an ECS Cluster, service and task to your AWS solution using Terraform.